Taming-the-BEAST/FBD-tutorial/README.md

 \end{tabular}}
 \end{table}

 The final source of data required for our analysis is some information about the phylogenetic placement of the fossils.
 This prior knowledge can come from previous studies of morphological data and taxonomy.
-Ideally, we would know exactly where in the phylogeny each fossil belongs.
+Ideally, we would like to know exactly where in the phylogeny each fossil belongs.
 However, this is uncommon for most groups in the fossil record.
 Often, we can place a fossil with reasonable resolution by assigning it to some total group.
 For example, if a fossil specimen has all of the identifying characters of a bear in the subfamily Ursinae, then, we can create a monophyletic group of all known Ursinae species and our fossil.
-Here, we would be assigning the fossil to the \textit{total group} Ursinae, meaning that the fossil can be a crown or stem fossil of this group.
+Here, we would be assigning the fossil to the **total group Ursinae**, meaning that the fossil can be a crown or stem fossil of this group.
 For some fossils, we may have very little data to inform their placement in the tree and perhaps we may only know that it falls somewhere within our group of interest.
 In this case, we can account for our uncertainty in the relationship of the fossil and all other taxa and allow MCMC to sample all possible places where the fossil can attach in the tree.
 For the bear species in our analysis, we have some prior knowledge about their relationships, represented as an unresolved phylogeny in Figure \ref{fig:clades}.
-Four out of five of the clades shown in Figure \ref{fig:clades} are defined in the NEXUS file \cl{bears\_cytb\_fossils.nex} as \cl{taxsets} in the \cl{sets} block.
+Four out of five of the clades shown in Figure \ref{fig:clades} are defined in the NEXUS file **bears\_cytb\_fossils.nex** as **taxsets** in the **sets** block.
 The one clade that is not included in the data file will be created using the BEAUti options.

+**Fix figure**

 \begin{figure}[h!]
 \centering